2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 the MAAS server resides.
 - **Managed Subnet** - By default all subnets added to MAAS are considered _Managed_ regardless of whether you choose to enable MAAS managed DHCP for them.
-    - **Reserved Ranges** - in a _Managed_ subnet will never be utilized by MAAS.
-However, any IP in the subnet that is outside of one of the reserved ranges can be statically assigned to hosts when they are deployed.
+    - **Reserved Ranges** - A reserved range in a _Managed_ subnet will never be utilized by MAAS.
+However, any IP in the subnet that is outside of the reserved ranges can be statically assigned to hosts when they are deployed.
 Reserved ranges in this case are to be used to exclude the assignment of IPs that may be in use by routers, switches and other infrastructure devices within the subnet.
-    - **Reserved Dynamic Ranges** - in a _Managed_ subnet can be used for _Enlistment_ and _Commissioning_ as previously mentioned but can also be used to assign DHCP addresses to hosts during deployment.
+    - **Reserved Dynamic Ranges** - A dynamic range in a _Managed_ subnet can be used for _Enlistment_ and _Commissioning_ as previously mentioned but can also be used to assign DHCP addresses to hosts during deployment.
 This will actually set the deployed hosts' /etc/network/interfaces or [Netplan] configuration to use DHCP.
 - **Unmanaged Subnet** - You must explicitly configure a subnet added to MAAS as _Unmanaged_.
 This assumes that there may be an external DHCP server allocating addresses for this subnet.
-    - **Reserved Ranges** - in an _Unmanaged_ Subnet constitute the only addresses that may be statically assigned by MAAS during host deployment.
+    - **Reserved Ranges** - Reserved ranges in an _Unmanaged_ Subnet constitute the only addresses that may be statically assigned by MAAS during host deployment.
 You must also add this same range to a DHCP exclusion list in any external DHCP server used for this subnet.
-    - **Reserved Dynamic Ranges** - can not be configured in an _Unmanaged_ subnet.
+    - **Reserved Dynamic Ranges** - Dynamic ranges can not be configured in an _Unmanaged_ subnet.

-Until you feel you've mastered the difference between these concepts it is recommended that you start with a single DHCP range managed by MAAS for _Enlistment_ and _Commissioning_ purposes and that all other subnets you add be left in the default configuration of _Managed_.
-The following steps will cover the basics of configuring these subnets and reserved ranges.
+>Until you feel you've mastered the difference between these concepts it is recommended that you start with a single DHCP range managed by MAAS for _Enlistment_ and _Commissioning_ purposes.

 ### Configure DHCP
-As previously mentioned the first step in configuring the DHCP requirements is to enable MAAS managed DHCP on the default untagged vlan utilized by the MAAS server.
+To configure the DHCP requirements we need to enable MAAS managed DHCP on the default untagged vlan utilized by the MAAS server.

->This vlan also needs to be configured as untagged, in your physical switch(s), to all hosts that will be managed by MAAS.
-It is important to note that if the vlan is not configured as untagged to your physical hosts the PXE boot process may not work.
+>This vlan needs to be configured in your physical switch(s) as the access or [native vlan] (untagged) to all hosts that will be
+>managed by MAAS.
+If it is not configured as untagged to your physical hosts the PXE boot process may not work.

 Click on the **Subnets** tab in the MAAS GUI navigation, then click the link for the vlan named **untagged**
 ![alt text](/assets/images/20190805/configure_dhcp_1.png "Configure DHCP")

-Click the **Eanble DHCP** button
+Click the **Enable DHCP** button
 ![alt text](/assets/images/20190805/configure_dhcp_2.png "Configure DHCP")

-To configure the first _Reserved Dynamic Range_ enter a start and end IP address for the range that MAAS will use for DHCP.
+To configure the _Reserved Dynamic Range_ enter a start and end IP address for the range that MAAS will use for DHCP.
 I've added a comment as a reminder that this range is primarily used for enlistment and commissioning.
 Click the **Configure DHCP** button to apply the settings.
 ![alt text](/assets/images/20190805/configure_dhcp_3.png "Configure DHCP")